NikolaiVChr/Robinson/README.md

-# Robinson
+# Robinson Beta 2
-R22 Robinson Beta 2 for Flightgear and JSBSim
+R22 for Flightgear with JSBSim FDM.

 Choose the one where Ron Jensen is listed as author for the JSBSim version.